quangphuc789/hugo/content/post/javascript-clean-code.md

 +++

-I am contributing to an open source project, to summarise the excellent book `Clean Code` of Robert Cecil Martin, targeted *Javascript* developers.
+I am contributing to an open source project, with (credits to) [@hienvd](https://github.com/hienvd) and [@tiennv91](https://github.com/tiennv91) to summarise the excellent book `Clean Code` of Robert Cecil Martin, targeted **Javascript** developers.
 This is the cooperated version for Vietnamese readers.
-The article renders the core concepts of best practices for Javascript development.
+The article renders the core concepts and patterns of best practices for Javascript development.
 Must read for all programmers alike :)

 [My forked repo](https://github.com/quangphuc789/clean-code-javascript)

 [Original repo](https://github.com/ryanmcdermott/clean-code-javascript)

 ---